 - Read the manufacturer’s packaging to find out additional information on longevity and proper washing.
 If you can’t find the packaging, check our website.
 We post laundry instructions on most of our product pages.

-- Do not place in dryer.
+- Do not place in dryer unless clearly instructed on the packaging.
 High heat can set stains in your white compression socks and cause damage to the fabric and eventually lose its compression.
+BUT some items and brands like Juzo recommend drying their compression socks to return them to the correct shape.
+Read instructions on the box carefully.

 The staff at BrightLife Direct are eager to answer any of your questions regarding how to properly wash your compression socks.
 They have years of experience and knowledge in compression stockings for men and compression stockings for women.